Followers

 A New Kind of Command

-In contrast to British Army norms and tradition, Burgoyne encouraged his officers to get to know the “other ranks.”
-His notion of warfare required the men to be free-thinking in combat – not mid-18th century robots a la Frederick the Great.
-To achieve this, he wrote and published a transformational regimental code of conduct.
-He expected better-educated officers too – encouraging them to take time each day to read and learn French as some of the best military texts were in French, such as the writings of Marechal Maurice de Saxe.
+Unlike British Army traditions, Burgoyne encouraged his officers to get to know the “other ranks.”
+His concept of warfare emphasized that men should be independent thinkers in combat, not mindless robots like Frederick the Great’s.
+To facilitate this, he created and published a transformative regimental code of conduct.
+He also expected his officers to be better educated, urging them to spend time each day reading and learning French, since many of the top military texts were in French, such as the writings of Marechal Maurice de Saxe.

 Politics, War & Arts

-Somehow, Burgoyne found time (and money) to get elected to Parliament for Midhurst in 1761.
-But the next year he was off to Portugal a new brigadier general.
-He gained laurels for taking Valencia de Alcántara and then defeating the Spanish in the Battle of Vila Velha.
+Somehow, Burgoyne found the time and money to get elected to Parliament for Midhurst in 1761.
+But the next year, he headed to Portugal as a new brigadier general.
+He gained recognition for capturing Valencia de Alcántara and then defeating the Spanish in the Battle of Vila Velha.
 During the battle, Burgoyne directed Lieutenant Colonel Charles Lee, future Deputy Commander of the Continental Army, to charge a Spanish artillery battery.

 Burgoyne returned to Britain at the end of the war.
-In 1768 was returned to Parliament and got himself appointed governor of Fort William, Scotland.
-He was outspoken and rather “progressive” in Parliament – speaking for military and colonial reform, particularly in the East India Company.
-By now he was a major general but a large portion of his time was given over to the arts.
-He had enough time on his hands to pen plays and poetry.
+In 1768, he was re-elected to Parliament and appointed governor of Fort William, Scotland.
+He was outspoken and somewhat “progressive” in Parliament—advocating for military and colonial reform, especially within the East India Company.
+By this time, he was a major general, but he also dedicated a significant amount of his time to the arts.
+He had enough free time to write plays and poetry.
 In 1774, his play The Maid of the Oaks was performed at the Drury Lane Theater.

 Member of the Dream Team

-When the American colonial resistance exploded into a war in April 1775, Lord George Germain, Minister for the Colonies, dispatched three of the most promising officers willing to confront the Americans (several others eschewed service against fellow Britons).
+When the American colonial resistance broke out into war in April 1775, Lord George Germain, Minister for the Colonies, sent three of the most promising officers willing to face the Americans (several others refused to serve against fellow Britons).
 So the dream team of John Burgoyne, William Howe, and Henry Clinton, all highly experienced and renowned veterans, sailed to Boston.
-With General Thomas Gage in command, there was a surplus of brass so Burgoyne exercised no field command.
-However, the debacle at Bunker Hill and the siege gave him ample opportunity to learn from others’ mistakes.
+With General Thomas Gage in command, there was a surplus of officers, so Burgoyne did not take on field command.
+However, the debacle at Bunker Hill and the siege gave him plenty of opportunities to learn from others’ mistakes.

 Home and Back and Home

-Frustrated, Burgoyne sailed back to England in November 1775.
-His wife Charlotte died in February 1776, adding to his heartache.
-Although Burgoyne never remarried, he would begin a long affair with a married actress, Susan Caulfield, by whom he had four children between 1782 and 1788.
-The four were brought up in Lord Derby's household, and the eldest became Field Marshal Sir John Fox Burgoyne.
+Frustrated, Burgoyne returned to England in November 1775.
+His wife Charlotte died in February 1776, which deepened his sorrow.
+Although Burgoyne never remarried, he started a long affair with a married actress, Susan Caulfield, with whom he had four children between 1782 and 1788.
+The children were raised in Lord Derby's household, and the oldest became Field Marshal Sir John Fox Burgoyne.

-His wife gone and anxious to prove himself, Burgoyne returned to North America in the spring.
-This time arriving at Quebec, where he served under Governor Sir Guy Carleton, who had just stopped the American invasion.
-Although Carleton managed to push American forces from Canada – he failed to follow up with a drive on Albany, NY.
-Burgoyne became critical of Sir Guy’s caution and once more sailed for Britain.
+His wife gone and eager to prove himself, Burgoyne returned to North America in the spring.
+This time, arriving at Quebec, where he served under Governor Sir Guy Carleton, who had just stopped the American invasion.
+Although Carleton managed to push American forces out of Canada, he failed to follow up with a drive on Albany, NY.
+Burgoyne became critical of Sir Guy’s caution and once again sailed for Britain.

 A Brilliant Scheme

-Confusion between Germain and Lord Howe, commander-in-chief in North America, would be its undoing.
-Howe planned to move south on Philadelphia that year.
-It is unclear when Germain informed Burgoyne his support from New York City would be minor.
-Still, Burgoyne landed in Canada and assembled more than7,000 men – British regulars, German auxiliaries, as well as some Canadians and Indians.
+Confusion between Germain and Lord Howe, commander-in-chief in North America, would be their undoing.
+Howe planned to move south toward Philadelphia that year.
+It is unclear when Germain informed Burgoyne that his support from New York City would be limited.
+Still, Burgoyne landed in Canada and assembled more than 7,000 men – British regulars, German auxiliaries, as well as some Canadians and Indians.

 Howe (sic) He Lost

-I will not go deeply into this complicated and crucial military event.
-My future novel, The North Spy, will chronicle most of the major, and some of the minor activities.
-Burgoyne’s plan was undone by several factors.
-Time was not on his side as the campaign season in the north was short and he started late and slowly.
-The terrain was some of the most difficult in Noth America with dense forests and numerous bodies of water and mountains to negotiate.
-And the Americans rallied most fervently against the incursion, spurred on by atrocities committed by Burgoyne’s Indian allies – both rumored and actual.
+Time was not on his side, as the campaign season in the north was short, and he started late and slowly.
+The terrain was some of the most difficult in North America, with dense forests, numerous bodies of water, and mountains to navigate.
+Additionally, the Americans rallied most fervently against the incursion, spurred on by atrocities committed by Burgoyne’s Indian allies – both rumored and real.

 Delays & False Assumptions